Sedlacek-Solutions/SwiftUI-Ratings/README.md

 ### Using the Mock Provider

-RatingsKit comes with a `MockAppRatingProvider` for testing and UI development:
+SwiftUI-Ratings comes with a `MockAppRatingProvider` for testing and UI development:

 ```swift
 RatingRequestScreen(